Kwajalein Atoll: Japan in the Nan'yō: 1875–1945

 By the 1930s, immigration from the Japanese mainland had increased exponentially.
-In some regions of the Nan’yō, colonial settlers outnumbered Micronesian natives by as much as ten to one, amounting to the most significant violation of Japan's League of Nations mandate.
+In some regions of the Nan'yō, colonial settlers outnumbered Micronesian natives by as much as ten to one, amounting to the most significant violation of Japan's League of Nations mandate.
 In the furthest eastern areas, however, immigrants remained in the minority.
 Contemporary testimony and postwar investigations have attested that Japan honored their agreement under the mandate to administer the islands peacefully.
-Nevertheless, Kwajalein along with the rest of the territories in the Nan’yō began to be fortified militarily after Japan's departure from the League of Nations in 1933.
-With the assistance of the Imperial Japanese Navy, local infrastructure was improved between 1934–1939.
+Nevertheless, Kwajalein along with the rest of the territories in the Nan'yō began to be fortified militarily after Japan's departure from the League of Nations in 1933.
+With the assistance of the Imperial Japanese Navy, local infrastructure was improved between 1934 and 1939.
 The first combat units, from the Imperial Japanese Navy's 4th Fleet, arrived in February 1941.
-Prior to the attack on Pearl Harbor, militarization of the Nan’yō, including Kwajalein, had been considered meagre enough that it alarmed Admiral Shigeyoshi Inoue, who in January 1941 strongly urged the Ministry of the Navy to immediately expedite the process.
+Prior to the attack on Pearl Harbor, militarization of the Nan'yō, including Kwajalein, had been considered meagre enough that it alarmed Admiral Shigeyoshi Inoue, who in January 1941 strongly urged the Ministry of the Navy to immediately expedite the process.
 A few months later, a naval officer stationed in Kwajalein sent a memorandum to the Naval Ministry denouncing the failure to ready the region for war.
 Both warnings were ignored by the Naval Ministry.

 Korean forced laborers were ordered to work throughout the Pacific beginning in the early 1940s.
-Over 10,000 were sent to the Nan’yō area alone, mostly from the southernmost provinces of Chōsen.
+Over 10,000 were sent to the Nan'yō area alone, mostly from the southernmost provinces of Chōsen.
 In some atolls, such as Wotje, those forced laborers were joined by Japanese prisoners from Hokkaido, most of them political dissidents.
 In order to build the aerial runway on Kwajalein Island, the Japanese public school was demolished and, along with the civil administration, moved to Namu Atoll.
 Islanders were forcibly moved to live on some of the smaller islets in the atoll.
 The trauma of this experience, together with the influx of these young and underprepared soldiers, surprised the local population.
 Islanders who survived this period make clear distinctions in their recollections of civilian and military Japanese for this reason.
 This is the first known instance of forced relocation in Kwajalein Atoll, although similar events took place throughout the Marshall Islands.